pgombola/vagrantk8s/README.md

 # About

-Contains a vagrant environtment that will start a Kubernetes cluster and manifests to deploy  Rook that is use for storage of CockroachDB data.
+Contains a vagrant environment that will start a Kubernetes cluster and manifests to deploy  Rook that is use for storage of CockroachDB data.

 ## Prerequisites
 - VirtualBox